 Omphalocele develops before birth.
 During normal development, the baby’s intestines normally push out into the umbilical cord for a short time.
 In most babies, the intestines will move back into the abdomen as the baby grows.
 An omphalocele develops when the intestines do not move back into abdomen.
 The intestines keep the abdomen from closing properly.

-Factors that may increase the risk of this birth defect include:
+Factors that may increase the risk of this birth defect include maternal use of:

 Omphalocele may be suspected after a standard prenatal screening test.
 A fetal ultrasound will allow the doctor to see an omphalocele before birth.
 After birth, an omphalocele can be diagnosed by its appearance.